Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature: Introduction

 \begin{thm:CalliasKKClass} Suppose $B$ is $G$-invertible at infinity.
 Let $F$ be its bounded transform.
 Then $(\mathcal{E}^0,F)$ is a Kasparov module over the pair of $C^*$-algebras $(\mathbb{C},C^*(G))$.
 The class $[\mathcal{E}^0,F]\in KK(\mathbb{C},C^*(G))$ is independent of the choice of the cocompactly supported function $f$ used to define $F$. \end{thm:CalliasKKClass}

 This implies that $G$-invertible-at-infinity operators are equivariantly Fredholm.
-An example of such an operator is a {\it $G$-Callias-type operator}, which we define in section \ref{sec:G-Callias}.
-We show that these operators are essentially self-adjoint and regular in the sense of Hilbert modules and can be constructed explicitly using the $K$-theory of a partial Higson corona of $M$.
-We show that this $K$-theory is highly non-trivial: \begin{thm:infiniteKofCorona} Let $M$ be a complete $G$-Riemannian manifold with $M/G$ non-compact.
+An example of such an operator is a {\it $G$-Callias-type operator}, defined in section \ref{sec:G-Callias}.

+We show that these operators are essentially self-adjoint and regular in the sense of Hilbert modules.
+We give an explicit construction of $G$-Callias-type operators in section \ref{sec:Phi} using the $K$-theory of an equivariant Higson corona of $M$, whose $K$-theory turns out to be highly non-trivial.
+In particular, we prove: \begin{thm:infiniteKofCorona} Let $M$ be a complete $G$-Riemannian manifold with $M/G$ non-compact.
 Then the $K$-theory of the Higson $G$-corona of $M$ is uncountable. \end{thm:infiniteKofCorona}

 In section \ref{sec:PSC} we give an application of the theory to $G$-invariant metrics of positive scalar curvature on non-cocompact $M$.
-We prove: \begin{thm:obstruction} Let $M$ be a non-cocompact $G$-equivariantly spin Riemannian manifold with $G$-spin-Dirac operator $\dirac_0$.
+We prove: \begin{thm:obstruction} Let $M$ be a $G$-equivariantly spin Riemannian manifold with $G$-spin-Dirac operator $\dirac_0$.
 If $M$ admits a $G$-invariant metric with pointwise positive scalar curvature, then the $G$-index of every $G$-Callias-type operator on $M$ vanishes.
-That is, for any $G$-admissible endomorphism $\Phi$ we have

-where $F$ is the bounded transform of the $G$-Callias-type operator defined by $\Phi$ and $\dirac_0$. \end{thm:obstruction} This result vastly generalises two existing results on obstructions to $G$-invariant positive scalar curvature on proper $G$-spin manifolds, where $G$ is a non-compact Lie group.
-The first is a recent result of Zhang (Theorem 2.2 of \cite{Weipingshort}), which was the first generalisation of Lichnerowicz' vanishing theorem to the cocompact-action case; the notion of index used there was the Mathai-Zhang index (see \cite{MZ}).
+Let $F$ be the bounded transform of the $G$-Callias-type operator defined by $\dirac_0$ and any $G$-admissible endomorphism $\Phi$.
+Then

+\end{thm:obstruction} This result vastly generalises two existing results on obstructions to $G$-invariant positive scalar curvature on proper $G$-spin manifolds, where $G$ is a non-compact Lie group.
+The first is a recent result of Zhang (Theorem 2.2 of \cite{WeipingShort}), which was the first generalisation of Lichnerowicz' vanishing theorem to the cocompact-action case; the notion of index used there was the Mathai-Zhang index (see \cite{MZ}).
 The second is Theorem 54 of \cite{GMW}, which states that the equivariant index of a $G$-invariant Dirac operator vanishes in the presence of $G$-invariant positive scalar curvature.